ignite/cli/docs/intro/docker.md

 When Docker is installed, you can build a blockchain with a single command.

-To scaffold a blockchain `planet` in a new directory, run this command in a terminal window:
+To scaffold a blockchain `planet` in the `/apps` directory in the container, run this command in a terminal window:

 ```
-docker run -ti -v $HOME/sdh:/home/tendermint -v $PWD:/apps starport/cli:0.16.0 app github.com/hello/planet
+docker run -ti -w /app -v $HOME/sdh:/home/tendermint -v $PWD:/app starport/cli:0.16.0 app github.com/hello/planet
 ```

 Be patient, this command takes a minute or two to run because it does everything for you:

 - Creates a container that runs from the `starport/cli:0.16.0` image.
 - Executes the Starport binary inside the image.
+- `-w /apps` sets the current directory in the container to `/app`
-- Uses `-v $HOME/sdh:/home/tendermint` to map the `$HOME/sdh` directory in your local computer (the host machine) to the home directory `/home/tendermint` inside the container.
+- `-v $HOME/sdh:/home/tendermint` maps the `$HOME/sdh` directory in your local computer (the host machine) to the home directory `/home/tendermint` inside the container.
 Starport, and the chains you serve with Starport, persist some files.
-- Uses `-v $PWD:/apps` to persist the scaffolded app in the container to the host machine at current working directory.
+- `-v $PWD:/app` maps the current directory in the terminal window on the host machine to the `/app` directory in the container.
+You can optionally specify an absolute path instead of `$PWD`.

+**Note:** The directory name for `-w` and `-v` can be a name other then `/app`, but must be the same directory specified for both the `-w` and `-v` flags.
+If you omit `-w` and `-v`, the changes are made in the container only and are lost when that container is shut down.

 ## Starting a Blockchain